The British Open Series Paragliding Competition Rules are documented in full here.

 These should be suitable for paragliding and should meet the requirements as defined in FAI Section 7.

 All pilots must carry a ‘certified’ emergency parachute on all flights.
-Only one reserve is demanded by the rules for 2014 however we recommend if pilots are changing their harness that they consider purchasing one that can accept two reserves (or one handle reached by either hand), in line with the CAT1 requirement which may be adopted in the future by the Championship.
+Only one reserve is demanded by the rules for 2014 however we recommend if pilots are changing their harness that they consider purchasing one that can accept two reserves (or one handle reached by either hand), in line with the CAT1 requirement which may be adopted in the future by the British Paragliding Competitions.

 All participating pilots must fly with the following equipment, which will be checked at registration: